Alice Springs, NT

 Going into Town Camps I am very careful how I work with people, making sure that we don’t mention people who have passed away and aware of some of the issues happening in the community.
 I help people feel comfortable and not embarrassed.
 Sometimes people are happy to share stories if they are on their own, but if someone else is there they may feel like they are offending others, so it can be good to work one-on-one.
 You read body language, it’s not always about speaking language.
 To tell a story you have to hear a story.

-I have been involved in a number of research projects with Ninti One.
-These include:
+I have been involved in a number of research projects with Ninti One and other organisations:

 - A project associated with the installation of new electricity boxes and the transition from power cards to a new system where people can top up their metres at the shop.
 Part of my job was to go out and let the community know who was going to come out and visit them, and what was going to happen.
 First of all, I worked with the workers who were installing the boxes, helping them to understand feel comfortable in the community.
 Then I also worked directly with the community asking them about how they coped with the boxes and hear their story.
 (Yuendumu, Lajamanu, Kalkaringi and Hart’s Range).

 - Research around the Milpa (lizard) program – clean faces and clean hands.
-This research was about people recognise what Milpa is about, and if it makes a difference to incidence of Trachoma.
-(Finke and Ali Curung).
+This research was about people recognise what Milpa is about, and if it makes a difference to incidence of Trachoma (Finke and Ali Curung).
+See project report: Evaluation of the National Trachoma Health Promotion Programme, 2017

-Most recently I have been working with researchers from the Northern Institute, Charles Darwin University on a project monitoring and evaluating the NTG Local Decision Making Policy.
+In 2002, I was employed as a Senior Research Assistant with the University of Queensland when I was working on the Aboriginal Empowerment Program.
+Most recently I have been working with researchers from the Northern Institute, Charles Darwin University on a project monitoring and evaluating the NTG Local Decision Making Policy (2021-22) and the Review of Secondary Education (2023)